Wilhelmus: Current usage

-The "Wilhelmus" is played during international sport events in the Netherlands or involving athletes representing the Netherlands, such as the FIFA World Cup, the UEFA European Championship, the Olympic Games, and the Dutch Grand Prix.
-In nearly every case the 1st and 6th stanzas (or repeating the last lines), or the 1st stanza alone, are sung/played rather than the entire song, which would result in about 15 minutes of music.
+The "Wilhelmus" is played at official ceremonies, including the reception of foreign heads of state and other formal occasions, Remembrance of the Dead, Liberation Day, King's Day, Inauguration of a Dutch king or queen, and during national sporting events or international sporting events involving winning athletes representing the Netherlands, such as the FIFA World Cup, the UEFA European Championship, the Olympic Games, and the Dutch Grand Prix.
+The 1st stanza is always played, sometimes followed by the 6th stanza, rather than the entire song, which would result in about 15 minutes of music.
 (Each of the 15 stanzas lasts 56 seconds, and the last stanza has a ritenuto.)

-The "Wilhelmus" is also widely used in Flemish nationalist gatherings as a symbol of cultural unity with the Netherlands.
-Yearly rallies like the "IJzerbedevaart" and the "Vlaams Nationaal Zangfeest" close with singing the 6th stanza, after which the Flemish national anthem "De Vlaamse Leeuw" is sung.
+The "Wilhelmus" is also used in Flemish nationalist gatherings as a symbol of cultural unity with the Netherlands.
+Yearly rallies like the "IJzerbedevaart" close with singing the 6th stanza, after which the Flemish national anthem "De Vlaamse Leeuw" is sung.